Looking for that perfect start to the day…

-Starting the day with a bagel with cream cheese and a cup of coffee is my idea of perfection, and all of a sudden, I was looking at a life without bagels.
+Brent’s idea of perfection is to start the day with a bagel with cream cheese and a cup of coffee.
+But, in 2013, our founder discovered he was gluten intolerant, and, all of a sudden, he was looking at a life without bagels.

-Seriously.
-When I eat good bread, I feel a small thrill from the chew and taste of the bread.
-I can eat good bread by itself, and it is not just satisfying, it is fulfilling.
+Good bread can be a true joy to eat.
+When we eat good bread, we feel a small thrill from the chew and taste of the bread.
+Good bread can be eaten by itself, and it is not just satisfying, it is fulfilling.

-Most true bagels ARE already vegan.
-Egg is generally not on the list of ingredients for traditional bagels.
-Most of the gluten-free alternative out there use egg to bind all the ingredients together to be in lieu of gluten, but also impart a smell and texture that is definitely not bagel-like.
+The goal, first and foremost, was to create a gluten-free bagel that was truly satisfying.
+But most true bagels ARE already vegan - egg is not on the list of ingredients for traditional bagels.
+However, most of the gluten-free alternatives out there use egg to bind all the ingredients together and give the bagel some structure in lieu of gluten, but also impart a smell and texture that is definitely not bagel-like.

-So many people follow certain food restrictions today, for a wide variety of reasons.
+This journey began because of gluten, but members of Brent’s family are also vegan.
+So many people follow various food restrictions today, for a wide variety of reasons.
 The products that have been created as "substitutes" for them are pale shadows of what they are supposed to be, so buying something as simple as bagels for the whole family can prove challenging.

 In response, once we achieved a bagel that was gluten-free and vegan, Brent sought to carry on in the same philosophy and avoided many of the other top allergens that are commonly found in gluten-free foods - nuts, soy, corn, dairy, and potato.